 The Dutch are used to dealing with foreign associates and it shouldn't take expats long to adapt to Dutch business culture.

-Dutch is the official language, but English, French and German are widely spoken and understood.
+Dutch is the official language, but English, French and German are also widely spoken and understood.

 Business hours are usually 9am to 5pm, Monday to Friday.

 Business attire is usually smart casual.
 Suits are often worn but ties aren't always expected.